bparanj/crystal/computer/electronics/design/hello-world.md

 6. Demonstrating Current Flow: Like how "Hello World" demonstrates that a program can produce output, this circuit demonstrates the basic principle of current flow in a tangible way.
 If you replace the resistor with an LED, for example, you get a visible result, much like seeing "Hello World" printed on a screen.

-Just as budding programmers quickly move beyond "Hello World" to create more interesting and useful programs, electronics enthusiasts use this basic circuit as a jumping-off point to understand and create more complex circuits and eventually entire electronic systems.
+Just as budding programmers quickly move beyond "Hello World" to create more interesting and useful programs, electronics enthusiasts use this basic circuit as a jumping-off point to understand and create more complex circuits.

 The simplest electronic circuit is a **basic circuit consisting of a power source and a resistor**.
 This type of circuit is often referred to as a **series resistor circuit** and is fundamental in understanding how current, voltage, and resistance work together in electronics.